Tolson Museum and Ravensknowle Park (1 miles)

 Bolton Museum Aquarium and Archive

-We have an Aquarium containing freshwater fish from all over the world.
-There is a Library offering a wide range of books, use of computers with free internet access and online services.
+We have an free admission Aquarium containing freshwater fish from all over the world plus a Library offering a wide range of books and computers with free internet access.
 We also have an extensive Museum collection for study and enjoyment.

 Buxton Museum and Art Gallery (28 miles)